KaushikBarnwal/Music-Player/README.md

 ### Search

 - **Search Tracks**: 🔍 Use the search bar to find tracks in the current playlist.
 The search results will appear below the search bar.

+### Skip

+- **Skip Tracks**: ⏭️ Use the skip input to specify the number of tracks to skip.
+Enter the number in the skip count input field and click the skip button to move forward or backward by that number of tracks.

+### Cover Image and GIF Play

+- **Cover Image**: 🖼️ The cover image of the currently playing track is displayed on the player.
+This helps in visually identifying the track.
+- **GIF Play**: 🎞️ A GIF indicating the track is playing will be shown when a track is being played.
+The GIF will be hidden when the track is paused.

 ## Responsive Design